About the Boulder High Mountain Bike Team

 Is emergency medical support available at races?

 Yes.
 The League provides emergency medical teams, which include EMTs and paramedics.
 The teams are at the race site on race day, as well as the day before for pre-rides.
-Colorado League races have become large, complex, and professional events.
+During the race, ten to fifteen stationary and roving course marshals are in immediate radio contact with the medical team, as needed.

 How can I help out?